sebastienvermeille/sebastienvermeille.github.io/_posts/2022-06-09-stepbuilder-pattern.md

 ## Conclusion
+As usual for design pattern you can find my example implementation [here](https://github.com/sebastienvermeille/java-design-patterns/tree/main/step-builder).

 This pattern provide compile time issue when an object is not correctly constructed which is definitely a plus.
 I like the fluent coding style which render the code much more intuitive.
 This is like some UX design for developers using your API.